HimonishGupta/Insurance_claim_ai/README.md

 This project is an AI-powered web app that automates the extraction of key information from scanned health insurance claim documents (PDFs).
 It uses **OCR**, **LLMs**, and a clean UI to streamline group health insurance claims processing.

-> 📌 Built as part of an internship assignment for **PlanCover** to demonstrate real-world application of AI in insurance claim operations.

 ---